In This Article Expand or collapse the "in this article" section Athabaskan Languages

 • Goddard, Ives.
 1996.
 Introduction.
 In Handbook of North American Indians.
 Vol. 17, Languages.
 Edited by Ives Goddard, 1–16.
 Washington, DC: Smithsonian Institution.

 The information on Athabaskan was provided to Goddard by Keren Rice.
-While the Goddard-Rice classification of Athabaskan is widely cited, Leer 2006 uses a different classification of Northern Athabaskan languages, which is supported by detailed lexical evidence.
+The Goddard-Rice classification of Athabaskan is widely cited.

 • Hoijer, Harry.
 1960.
 Athapaskan languages of the Pacific Coast.
 In Culture in history.
 Edited by Stanley Diamond, 960–976.
 New York: Columbia Univ.
 Press.

-Phonological evidence for PCA as a subgroup, but the Proto-Athabaskan reconstructions are out-of-date.
+Phonological evidence for Pacific Coast Dene as a subgroup, but the Proto-Dene reconstructions are out of date.

 • Hoijer, Harry.
 1971.
 The position of the Apachean languages in the Athapaskan stock.
 In Apachean culture, history, and ethnology.
 Edited by Keith Basso and Morris Opler, 3–6.
 Tucson: Univ. of Arizona Press.